wedaly/GLFighters-SDL/README.md

 GLFighters was originally written by David Rosen for Classic Mac OS.
 This repo contains a port of the game to SDL, which can be built for both Linux and WebAssembly.

+You can play it online at [https://devnonsense.com/GLFighters-SDL/](https://devnonsense.com/GLFighters-SDL/).
+The site is built from this repository.

 ## Dependencies

 ### Linux